diffpy/pyobjcryst/README.rst

 DEVELOPMENT
 -----------

-pyobjcryst is an open-source software developed as a part of the DiffPy-CMI complex modeling initiative at the Brookhaven National Laboratory.
+pyobjcryst is an open-source software originally developed as a part of the DiffPy-CMI complex modeling initiative at the Brookhaven National Laboratory, and is also further developed at ESRF.
 The pyobjcryst sources are hosted at https://github.com/diffpy/pyobjcryst.

 Feel free to fork the project and contribute.
 To install pyobjcryst